sikaeducation/curriculum/courses/201/standards/integrate-apis/topics/programming-async/README.md

 console.log("Third")
 ```

-Techniques for working with asynchronous programs, like promises, allow you to declare which parts of your program depend on happening in a particular order and which parts don't.
+Techniques for working with asynchronous programs, like promises, allow you to separate your code into parts that must occur in a particular sequence from code that doesn't.
+For example, in a web program that allows you delete files from a server, you might send the HTTP request to delete the file to the server and then immediately remove that item from the UI without waiting for the response to come back.

 ## Why Async?